LewisResearchGroup/ms-mint/docs/python.md

 # Python API

 ### Start
-`ms-mint` backend can be imported as a python object and used in a python script or interactively in a Jupyter notebook environment.
-A typical workflow using the python API is described in the following:
+The `MINT` API for Python can be imported as a python object and used in a python script or interactively in a Jupyter notebook environment.
+A typical workflow using the Python API is described in the following:

     from ms_mint import Mint
     from glob import glob